Lake Tahoe Basin Management Unit

 Lake Tahoe Feature Stories

-Check out the latest Lake Tahoe region feature stories that aim to inform and inspire better understanding of environmental awareness and stewardship at Lake Tahoe.
+Check out the latest feature stories from the Lake Tahoe region that inform and inspire a better understanding of environmental awareness and stewardship at Lake Tahoe.

 “The way we access and rely on public lands is changing.
 From hiking to skiing, now is the time to better coordinate and improve the picture,” said Erick Walker, Forest Supervisor.